-The Act on Corporate Due Diligence Obligations in Supply Chains (LkSG) will apply in Germany from January 1, 2023.
-Cherry is already working on how exactly this will be implemented in the company and how the company will ensure compliance with legal requirements.
-The aim here is also to take future requirements for responsibility in the supply chain into account in a appropriate, forward-looking manner.
+From 1 January 2023, the German Supply Chain Compliance Act (Lieferkettensorgfaltspflichtengesetz LkSG) will apply to companies with more than 3000 employees, and from 2024 to companies with more than 1000 employees.
+Cherry is already voluntarily working on how exactly this will be implemented in the company and how the company will ensure compliance with legal requirements.
+The aim here is also to take future requirements for responsibility in the supply chain into account in an appropriate, forward-looking manner.